streamyourcare/awesome-care-streaming/readme.md

 <!-- subtitle -->

-An awesome list of accessibility software, tools, and configurations for livestreamers with disabilities.
+A list of awesome accessibility software, tools, and configurations for livestreamers with disabilities.

 <!-- image -->